Suraj520/data-science/DeepLearning/image_classification_cat_dog/README.md

 >> - Dataset: https://www.kaggle.com/biaiscience/dogs-vs-cats

 ###### Note:
-> Due to RAM limitations on Google Colab, 1k image per class was used for training and testing.
+> Due to RAM limitations on Google Colab, 1k image per class were used for training and testing.
 The accuracy was observed to be greater than 95% on both test and val set after fine tuning the imagenet pre-trained weights of EfficientNet.

 ```You can increase it as per your convenience```